trevorsaudi/TOR-from-scratch/README.md

 ## Usage

 To use the Tor network as configured in this project, run the `main` application with the host and port as command-line arguments.
+This will effectively route your traffic through the TOR network to the target

 ### Basic Usage